MEET OUR SCHOLARS AND STAFF

 Rabbi Psachyah Lichtenstein is a teacher, farmer, scribe, and designer.
 He serves as Creative Director at Pearlstone Center.
 Psachyah graduated from the Rabbinical College of America and Pratt Institute of Design.
 He has served the Jewish community as a mentor and teacher of Earth-Based Torah and Jewish mysticism in both the US and Israel for over 20 years.
 As a Rabbi and speaker, Psachyah has built trans-denominational relationships across every boundary and met in interfaith dialogue with the Vatican’s liaison to the Jewish people.
 As a designer, Psachyah has worked with HP, UPS, Agilent Technologies, AT&T, and Accenture.
 He homesteads with his family in a restored 1764 log cabin along with their sheep, goats, chickens, ducks, rabbits, cats, and border collies.

-Rabbi Aryeh Goetz, Rav HaMachshir — Rabbi Goetz holds a Bachelors of Science in Urban Planning from the University of California at Pomona and Semicha from Yeshiva Aish HaTorah in Jerusalem.
-He recently retired from CHAI: Comprehensive Housing Assistance, Inc. as the Director of Neighborhood Investment.
-His wife, Bracha Goetz, is the coordinator of the Jewish Big Brother Big Sister Program at Jewish Community Services and the author of 37 children’s books.
+Rabbi Aryeh Goetz, Rav HaMachshir, under the OU Kashrus Supervision – Rabbi Goetz holds a Bachelors of Science in Urban Planning from the University of California at Pomona and Semicha from Yeshiva Aish HaTorah in Jerusalem.
+He spent the last 19 years at CHAI: Comprehensive Housing Assistance, Inc. as the Director of Neighborhood Investment in housing and community development programming.
+His wife, Bracha Goetz, is the coordinator of the Jewish Big Brother Big Sister Program at Jewish Community Services and the author of 38 children’s books.
 They live in Park Heights, Baltimore City and have six married children and many wonderful grandchildren.
-This will be Rabbi Goetz’s 5th year as Rav HaMachshir for Pesach at Pearlstone.
+This will be Rabbi Goetz’s 6th year as Rav HaMachshir for Pesach at Pearlstone.

 Sara Shalva (Pearlstone Center Assistant Director)